globallogicuki/qa-tech-test/README.md

 ### To run the Docker Version of the App

-You will need to have [docker] installed and running to start the site.
+You will need to have [docker] installed and running to build the image.
+If you are new to docker please read the docker docs in order to understand how to build and run a container.

 - `docker build -t ecsd-tech-test .`
 - `docker run -it -p 3000:3000 ecsd-tech-test:latest`